nathaneastwood/brew-ds/README.md

 # brew-ds

-Common Data Science set ups
+brew-ds aims to set up a Mac with common Data Science tools using the package manager [brew](https://brew.sh/).